-Where an organisation applies across multiple electorates, only the first application received will be considered for a Volunteer Grant.
+Where an organisation applies across multiple electorates, the application for the highest grant amount will be considered for a Volunteer Grant.

-Where an organisation applies more than once in the same electorate, only the last application received will be considered for a Volunteer Grant.
+Where an organisation submits more than once in the same electorate, creating a duplicate application, only the last application received will be considered for a Volunteer Grant.

-Expressions of Interest (EOIs) will open with your local Federal Member of Parliament (MP) in August 2022.
+Expressions of Interest (EOIs) will open with your local Federal MP in July 2023.